 Public Health Infrastructure

-To ensure that Federal, State, Tribal, and local health agencies have the necessary infrastructure to effectively provide essential public health services.
+To ensure that Federal, State, Tribal, territorial, and local health agencies have the necessary infrastructure to effectively provide essential public health services.

 Why Is Public Health Infrastructure Important?

 All public health services depend on the presence of basic infrastructure.
 Every public health program—such as immunizations, infectious disease monitoring, cancer and asthma prevention, drinking water quality, injury prevention—requires health professionals who are competent in cross-cutting and technical skills, up-to-date information systems, and public health organizations with the capacity to assess and respond to community health needs.
 Public health infrastructure has been referred to as “the nerve center of the public health system."1